BeataTomasik/Portfolio/README.md

-# Portfolio
-# My Tester's Portfolio
+# Portfolio - Tester

+---
 # About me
-Hello, my name is Beata Tomasik.
+**Hello, my name is Beata Tomasik.
 I have graduated from the Faculty of Political Sciences of the Maria Curie-Skłodowska University in Lublin and I have postgraduate studies - Human resource management of the Warsaw School of Economics.
 I have always been interested in software development and software testing as well.
-My goal is to gain new technical skills, which will help me with expand my testing knowledge.
+My goal is to gain new technical skills, which will help me with expand my testing knowledge**.

+---
 ## Tools
 - Jira
 - Trello

+---
 ## Tech skills
 - Testing software
 - Creating test case